|

 Back to quick links

-Applying for DXCC or WAS awards via LoTW
+Applying for awards

 The DXCC rules allow you to accumulate QSLs from more than one personal callsign (for example